 - f.
 The MCO does not, because of moral or religious objections, cover the service the enrollee seeks; - g.
 The enrollee needs related services to be performed at the same time; not all related services are available within the network, and the enrollee's primary care provider or another provider determines that receiving the services separately would subject the enrollee to unnecessary risk; or - h.
-Other reasons as determined by DMAS through written policy directives.

-2. DMAS shall determine whether good cause exists for disenrollment.
-Written responses are provided within a timeframe set by Department policy and in compliance with 42 CFR 438.56.

-3. Good cause for disenrollment shall be deemed to exist and the disenrollment shall be granted if DMAS fails to take final action on a valid request prior to the first day of the second month after the request.

-4. The DMAS determination concerning good cause for disenrollment may be appealed by the client in accordance with the department's client appeals process at 12VAC30-110-10 through 12VAC30-110-380.

-5. The current MCO shall provide, within two working days of a request from DMAS, information necessary to determine good cause.
+Other reasons as determined by DMAS through written policy directives. - 2.
+DMAS shall determine whether good cause exists for disenrollment.
+Written responses shall be provided within a timeframe set by Department policy, however, the effective date of an approved disenrollment shall be no later than the first day of the second month following the month in which the enrollee files the request, in compliance with 42 CFR 438.56. - 3.
+Good cause for disenrollment shall be deemed to exist and the disenrollment shall be granted if DMAS fails to take final action on a valid request prior to the first day of the second month after the request. - 4.
+The DMAS determination concerning good cause for disenrollment may be appealed by the client in accordance with the department's client appeals process at 12VAC30-110-10 through 12VAC30-110-380. - 5.
+The current MCO shall provide, within two working days of a request from DMAS, information necessary to determine good cause.